Dynatrace/AWSMonitoringTutorials/README.md

 1. Logon to AWS and navigate to the [CloudFormation Service](https://us-east-2.console.aws.amazon.com/cloudformation/home)
 2. **Create a new Stack**: Select LAMP Stack and then click on *View/Edit template*
 ![](./images/lab4_createlampstack.png)
-3. We are going to add two new parameters: DYNATRACE_TENANT and DYNATRACE_TOKEN which users can later provide.
+3. We are going to add one new parameter: _DynatraceOneAgentLink_ which users can later provide.
 Simply add the following code snipped to the parameters in the JSON Editor
 ```
     "DynatraceOneAgentLink": {
         "Description": "Dynatrace OneAgent Download",